jchartrand/vc-test-suite-implementations/README.md

 did-key - This tag will run the [DID Key Test Suite](https://github.com/w3c-ccg/did-key-test-suite) on your did resolver endpoint.

+vc2.0 - This tag will run the [Verifiable Credentials Data Model 2.0 Suite]() on your issuers and verifiers.

 ## Contribute

 See [the contribute file](https://github.com/digitalbazaar/bedrock/blob/master/CONTRIBUTING.md)!